How to Become a Cleaner

 Cleaner Job Description Sample

 We are seeking a dedicated and reliable Cleaner to join our team.
-The Cleaner will be responsible for maintaining a clean and safe environment in our facility.
-This role requires attention to detail, strong work ethic, and the ability to perform various cleaning tasks efficiently.
+The Cleaner will be responsible for maintaining a clean and safe environment in our facilities.
+This role requires attention to detail, strong work ethic, and the ability to work independently or as part of a team.

 Responsibilities:

-- Perform general cleaning tasks such as sweeping, mopping, vacuuming, and dusting.
+- Perform routine cleaning tasks such as sweeping, mopping, vacuuming, and dusting.

-- Empty trash and recycling bins and replace liners.
+- Empty trash and recycling bins and replace with new liners.

 Qualifications